What’s the Best Microphone for Singing?

 With so many options available, selecting the ‘right’ microphone can be tricky.
 Finding one that suits your vocal characteristics and the specific demands of your environment is essential.

-That being said, if you’re not with us at our studios, we couldn’t possibly advise on what mic is best for you.
+You can A or B test several mics in a TYX session to hear what truly fits your voice.
 Ultimately, it’s up to you to figure that out and choose a microphone that blends with your voice, room, and recording chain.

 How does a microphone work?